 The theme introduces the essence of the cultural and creative industries and their specifics as a fast-developing area of economic activity that fosters economic growth, job creation and export earnings while promoting social inclusion, cultural diversity and human development, especially at the local and regional levels.
-Attention is placed on interpreting CCIs as interdisciplinary sectors with high knowledge-absorption potential, which however thrive on local resources and heritage.
+Attention is placed on interpreting CCIs as interdisciplinary sectors with high knowledge-absorption potential, which also thrive on local resources and heritage.

 Theme 1.2.
-Creativity and Innovation.
-Accountability and Ethical Behavior.
+Creativity, Innovation and Cultural Content.
+Accountability and Ethical Behaviour.

+Within this theme, the nature of the creative process is discussed, as well as the creation and management of creative teams including the roles in creative teams.
 In the framework of this theme, types of teams for different areas of CCI are presented and discussed (film production, gaming, event production etc.), including a presentation of particular vocations that make the fabric of a CCI team.
 In addition, types of CCI projects will be discussed, with the effort to make a distinction between artistic, technical and managerial roles in those projects.

-What is innovation in terms of CCIs and which team members are the drivers of creativity and innovation in a CCI project?
-The communication and team management methods applicable to CCI teams will be discussed.
+Attention is also placed on accountability and ethical behaviour both pertaining to legal frameworks, but also the unwritten norms of work within the field.
+Methods of fostering innovation in the field of culture are also considered.
 Special attention will be paid to accountability and ethical behaviour in terms of GDPR CSR (corporate social responsibility), ethical leadership, human rights and employee rights and duties.